Flying-Dutchman2/Guardians-Gaunlent-2025/README.md

-I understand the issue.
-Let me create a single, properly-formatted Markdown document where all titles are properly formatted as Markdown headers (not in code blocks), and all commands are in proper code blocks.
-This will make it easy to copy and paste the entire document into GitHub.

 # RCC-K Guardians Gauntlet CTF - Complete Deployment Guide

 This comprehensive guide will walk you through setting up the complete RCC-K Guardians Gauntlet CTF environment from scratch, including hardware configuration, virtualization setup, and all components of the CTF.